-Our charity is a member of MS National Therapy Centres Ltd, an umbrella body which facilitates networking amongst Centres.
-They have been a great support during COVID, enabling sharing of best practice and weekly zooms with other managers at centres have changed to monthly zooms that the Centre Manager attends.
+Our charity is a member of MS National Therapy Centres Ltd, now re-named Neuro Therapy Network, an umbrella body which facilitates networking amongst Centres.
+They have continued to provide the sharing of best practice and monthly online meetings with other managers at centres nationally to which the Centre Manager attends.

-We have close links with many local community groups and companies who provide invaluable support.
+We have close links with local community groups and companies who provide invaluable support.